andreasbm/web-skills/README.md

 <!-- ⚠️ This README has been generated from the file(s) "blueprint.md" ⚠️--><h1 align="center">Web Skills</h1>
 <p align="center">
 	Web Skills is a visual overview of useful skills to learn as a web developer.
 Go to <a href="https://andreasbm.github.io/web-skills" target="_blank" aria-label="Link to Web Skills">https://andreasbm.github.io/web-skills</a> to check out the visual overview or scroll through this readme to get the overview <a href="#-fundamentals" target="_blank" aria-label="Link to list of skills">as a list</a>.
+If you like the project you are very welcome to <a href="https://github.com/andreasbm/web-skills/stargazers" aria-label="Become stargazer link">become a stargazer 🤩</a>
 </p>
 <p align="center">
 	<a href="http://andreasbm.github.io/web-skills" target="_blank">